Business Simulations – Grab@Pizza

 “During Grab@Pizza I was playing the Business Manager, I realized that I was making my decisions based on Business Value.
 This is something I don’t see in our organization.”

-Objectives: This simulation can be used for many different situations.
+The simulation can be used for many different situations.
 For each of the scenario’s we can offer separate reflection and discussions during the improvement cycles.

 The game can be used in combination with the BRMP or CBRM training.
 It can also be used by BRM teams to promote BRM within their own organizations.
 Bringing Business and IT people together to explore and agree the role and importance of BRM and to capture improvements.